"He is your friend, your partner, your defender, your dog. You are his life, his love, his leader.

 Need a place for your canine companion to stay while on vacation or at work?
 Merry Mutts Play & Stay, 654A Sharrotts Road Staten Island, NY 10309 is a great choice.
 Click here to download a flyer with discount coupons

 Discover the breeds in your mixed-breed dog!

 Revealing your dog's ancestry is easy.
 All it takes is one simple cheek swab The results can help you target behaivior training, be smarter about nutrition and plan excercise activities that make him happy and healthier.
-Save $10.00 on your dog's test and help shelter dogs.
+Take $12.50 off with promo code BK2SCHOOL16.

 If you see or suspect dog fighting and don't know what to do, call the dog fighting hot line:

 Dr. Phil Confronts Animal Abuse: Every 10 seconds an animal is abused in this country.
 Dr. Phil, a huge animal lover, is taking a stand.
 Plus, Paris Hilton explains how you can adopt needy animals.
 Segment 2 click here.Segement 3 click hereViewer discretion advised

 There have been internet e-mails circulating that Cocoa Bean Mulch can be lethal if ingested by dogs.
 Several e-mail rumor and hoax sites dispute this.
 The ASPCA advises that although death is very unlikely, pet owners should avoid the use of Cocoa Bean mulch in landscaping around dogs with indiscriminate eating habits.
 Please click here to read the ASPCA's Cocoa Mulch Report